nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

-The `--with-lttng` compile time option is removed.
+The `--with-lttng` compile-time option has been removed.

 <a id="DEP0102"></a>
 ### DEP0102: Using `noAssert` in Buffer#(read|write) operations.